In this article

 Many families opt for a term life insurance policy because it’s a way to gain affordable coverage for a set period of time.

 While monthly premiums for permanent life insurance tend to be more expensive, permanent insurance might make sense if you’re looking for coverage that doesn’t end at a set time.
 It might also work for you if you're looking for something with an interest-earning component that can potentially be accessed in the future.

 To figure out the best life insurance to get for your needs, collect all your important financial documents (assets, debt, etc.), and have a conversation with your partner.
 Discuss the lifestyle that fits your present and future needs, to help figure out how much life insurance coverage you need.

 You might also meet with a financial professional to determine what coverage is right for your particular circumstances.

-Consider the following factors in this decision:
+Consider the following factors in deciding what life insurance to get: